The number one way I stretch our travel budget is by leveraging the points and miles I earn through credit cards.

 How Do I Earn These Points?

-Here’s how to earn the 60k point sign-up bonus with the Chase Sapphire Preferred card.
+Here’s how to earn the welcome bonus with the Chase Sapphire Preferred card.

-Also, you won’t be approved for the bonus if you currently hold a Sapphire card or have received a signup bonus for one in the previous 48 months.
+Also, you won’t be approved for the bonus if you currently hold a Sapphire card or have received a welcome bonus for one in the previous 48 months.

-However, you can still earn the bonus if you are an authorized user on someone else’s card.
+However, you can still earn the bonus if you are listed as an authorized user on someone else’s card.

 You can expect to receive your card in the mail within a week.
 You will be charged the $95 annual fee during the first month’s statement.